-There will be a Dirt, Gravel, and Low Volume Road meeting on Feb.
-2nd, 2021 at 1pm.
-This is a meeting of the Quality Assurance Board to allocate funding for Dirt and Gravel Roads.
-To participate in this meeting, please contact Chelsea Walker by Jan.29th.
+There will be a Dirt, Gravel, and Low Volume Road Quality Assurance Board (QAB) meeting on Monday, September 27, 2021 at 12 PM.
+Meeting will be held at the Westmoreland Conservation District Barn, 218 Donohoe Road, Greensburg.
+This is a meeting to discuss program updates and project changes to the Sugar Run Road Stream Crossing.
+To participate in this meeting, please contact Chelsea Walker by September 22nd.

 We help improve roadways and protect streams.